Originally published March 2010 / revised November 2017

 Patient safety experts have recognized that more patient safety incidents can be prevented over time by strengthening system protections, which will benefit future patients.
 Blaming an individual provider most often does not change the factors that contributed to the patient safety incident.
 The same problem may recur for another patient and provider unless a real attempt is made to understand the circumstances and context for action and decision-making at the time of the event.

 The challenge is to find the right balance between improving systems of care to help prevent similar events in the future, while fairly addressing any issues of individual provider performance and accountability.
 Many healthcare experts have identified the shift to a more balanced approach as establishing a "fair and just" culture of patient safety.
-(To assist leadership/management in choosing the best type of review for a patient safety incident, more information is available in the CMPA handbook Learning from adverse events: Fostering a just culture of safety in Canadian hospitals and healthcare institutions.)

 Advice on incident/occurrence reports

 Most hospitals have policies and a system for reporting patient safety incidents and near misses.